Skip to main content Freedom Frome Poverty Foundation

 After the spread of the Covid-19 disease, which started in early 2021, three surgical missions had to be cancelled.
 The funds that had been earmarked for these missions were used to provide the village of Jamkhed with materials for the prevention and treatment of Covid-19: oxygen, intravenous drugs, masks, and facilities for quarantine.
 The houses in the rural villages are very small and have only one room, so isolation is impossible.

 Thanks to the funds the Freedom from Poverty Foundation raised during the November 2022 fundraising dinner, 3 humanitarian surgery missions have been carried out.
 Indeed, our surgical camps resumed this year after a 2-year break following the Covid.
-In February, 11 professionals from the greater Montreal area went to Jamkhed, India.
+In February, the 11 professionals from the greater Montreal area listed on the right went to Jamkhed, India.

 Nathalie Brisebois: Occupational Therapist